 As with all What Hi-Fi? reviews, these TVs were judged on a strict performance-per-pound basis.
-There may have been better sets, but the Product of the Year winners shown here represent the best value sets of the year; the best performance at the best price.
+There may have been better sets in that year, but the Product of the Year winners shown here represent the best TV performance for the given price.

 Philips 28PW6305 Tested at £530

-The first Product of the Year for TVs was this 28in Philips.
-We praised its "plug and play" ease of use and excellent picture; no surprises, there.
+We handed out our very first TV Product of the Year Award to this 28in Philips in 2001.
+We praised its "plug and play" ease of use and excellent picture.

-Perhaps more surprising was our apparent satisfaction with the speakers.
-That said, the CRT design certainly allowed for more room. £530 for a 28in TV was the going rate back in 2001.
+What was surprising was our apparent satisfaction with the TV's speakers.
+Although, the CRT design certainly allowed for more breathing room than today's wafer-thin screens.